gigasquid/gigasquid.github.io/source/_posts/2014-03-20-world-domination-with-hexapods-and-clojure.markdown

 that support Clojure are also fine.

-## Connect the XBee to your computera
+## Connect the XBee to your computer

 First, we need to get the computer to talk to the hexapod wirelessly.
 We can do this with a [USB to Serial adapter](http://www.trossenrobotics.com/uartsbee)